 4. Wash your hands very often and always before eating:

 Always wash your hands with soap and do it properly, not just a quick 5 seconds (remember all those videos about how to wash your hands during the pandemic?).

-Hands are always fully covered in bacteria, and while travelling, who knows what you are going to touch, so please never forget to wash your hands.
+Hands are always fully covered in bacteria, and while traveling, who knows what you will touch, so please never forget to wash your hands.